arackaf/generic-persistgraphql/readme.md

 ---

-Now import any queries or mutations you have in .graphql files, and then send that query over however you normally would.
+Now import any queries or mutations you have in .graphql files, and then send them over however you normally would.

 ```javascript
 import getTags from "./getTags.graphql";